mullvad/mullvadvpn-app/README.md

 ## Features

 Here is a table containing the features of the app across platforms.
-This reflects the current state of latest master, not necessarily any existing release.
+This is intended to reflect the current state of the latest code in git, not necessarily any existing release.

 |                               | Windows | Linux | macOS | Android | iOS |
 |-------------------------------|:-------:|:-----:|:-----:|:-------:|:---:|